What’s new on Netflix? The latest films and TV shows to watch - TheNewsTrace

 Monday ninth December: How to Get Away with Homicide season 5

 The fashionable authorized drama returns for a fifth run.
-This time, regulation college lecturer Annalise Keating (Viola Davis) and a bunch of her college students develop into concerned in a twisted homicide case.
+This time, legislation college lecturer Annalise Keating (Viola Davis) and a bunch of her college students grow to be concerned in a twisted homicide case.
 Watch on Netflix

 Sunday eighth December: The Confession Killer

-Crime documentary sequence analyzing the case of Henry Lee Lucas, an American who confessed to lots of of unsolved murders.
+Crime documentary sequence analyzing the case of Henry Lee Lucas, an American who confessed to tons of of unsolved murders.
 However was he telling the reality?
 Watch on Netflix

 Saturday seventh December: Marriage Story